-Years ago, skiing was considered to be an activity only for the rich and famous – aristocracy and celebrities who spent their winters in the mountains whooshing down beautifully-groomed pistes.
-Nowadays, skiing and snowboarding are frequented by a wider range of holidaymakers, meaning that there are now plenty more luxury après-ski resorts to choose from.
+Years ago, skiing was considered to be an activity only for the rich and famous – aristocracy and celebrities who spent their winters in the mountains whooshing down beautifully groomed pistes and finishing of slinging back something warming in an après-ski bar.
+Nowadays, skiing and snowboarding are frequented by a wider range of holidaymakers, meaning that there are now plenty more luxury ski resorts to choose from.

 The Most Luxurious Après-Ski Resorts In Europe